-Restricted reporting: Allows Midshipmen who are victims of sexual assault, stalking, dating violence or domestic violence, on a confidential basis, to disclose the details of their assault to specifically identified individuals and receive medical treatment and counseling at a location of the victim's choice (on or off-campus), without triggering the official investigative process.
-Midshipmen who are assaulted and desire restricted reporting under this policy should report the assault to:
+Restricted reporting: Allows Midshipmen who are victims of sexual assault, sexual or genderbased harassment, stalking, or relationship violence, on a confidential basis, to disclose the details of their assault to specifically identified individuals and receive medical treatment and counseling at a location of the victim's choice (on or off-campus), without triggering the official investigative process.
+Midshipmen who suffer such offenses and desire restricted reporting under this policy should report the assault to:

-- The SARC at 516-726-6153; - A Victim Advocate (VA) on campus; - USMMA 24/7 Internal Academy Sexual Assault Hotline at 516-462-3207; - USMMA 24/7 Sexual Assault Hotline at 844-356-7137 or online at USMMAsashhelpline.org; - Nassau County Safe Center 24/7 hotline at 516-542-0404; - A counselor at the Office of Health Services at 516-726-5680; or - The Academy's Chaplain at 516-726-5709.
-This policy on restricted reporting is in addition to the current protections afforded privileged communications with a chaplain and does not alter those protections.
+- The SARC at 516-726-6153; - A Victim Advocate (VA) on campus; - USMMA 24/7 Internal Academy Sexual Assault Hotline at 516-462-3207; - USMMA 24/7 Sexual Assault Hotline at 844-356-7137 or online at USMMAsashhelpline.org; or - Nassau County Safe Center 24/7 hotline at 516-542-0404.